jongbinjung/plymouth-theme-jijicat/README.md

-# plymouth-theme-jijicat
+# Plymouth Theme: JiJi Cat - Arch Linux

 This is a Plymouth theme for Arch Linux featuring an adorable cat somewhat like JiJi from "KiKi's Delivery Service" >^.^<

-# installation
+# Installation

 Install and activate as per any Plymouth theme on AUR.
 To summarise:

-1 - clone this repository into a temporary folder:
+1 - clone this repository into a temporary folder and enter it:

     $ git clone https://github.com/Cynthetika/plymouth-theme-jijicat.git
+    $ cd ./plymouth-theme-jijicat

-2 - make ABS package and pull in any dependencies:
+2 - make ABS package and install it:

-    $ makepkg -s
+    $ makepkg -si

-3 - install with pacman

-    $ sudo pacman -U /path/to/created/package.pkg

-4 - verify successful installation
+4 - verify successful installation - it should be listed as "jijicat" in the list:

     $ plymouth-set-default-theme -l

-5 - set theme as default - this will also rebuild the kernel as required
+5 - set theme as default - this will also rebuild the kernel as required:

     $ sudo plymouth-set-default-theme -R jijicat

-6 - reboot and melt at the cuteness (or fix if you broke something - I'm not responsible)
+6 - reboot and melt at the cuteness (or fix if you broke something - I'm not responsible)!

     $ sudo systemctl reboot

-# original source
+# Acknowledgement

 The images were taken from a visually identical plymouth theme for Ubuntu:

     https://github.com/krishnan793/PlymouthTheme-Cat

+Danke schön!